JazzMaster/LazGFX/README.md

 Its a GRAPHICS MODE "Canvas", like TCanvas- only better.<br>
 -You draw with it. <br>

+You will need **this Library** if you write strictly for graphics modes or wish to.<br>
+I will try to provide further demos where possible.

 2D and 3D modes are supported.<br>
 AUDIO and Networking are also supported.